Friends of Doncaster Sheffield Airport

 Basis of our activities

 Our aim is to promote Doncaster Sheffield Airport at each and every opportunity, through encouraging its preservation, development and improvement.
 We will also help to inform public opinion by providing advice and information about the airport, the airlines that use it and services available from it.
 As a society, FODSA brings together like minded people with a common interest.
 At present we hold meetings once a month, have regular visits to places of interest and produce a quarterly Newsletter distributed free to members.
 FODSA has a representative that attends the Airport Consultative Committee/Noise Monitoring Sub Committee and also a representative that attends the Airport Emergency Planning Committee.
-As from the summer of 2014, FODSA have also taken on the role of Airport Ambassadors – welcoming and assisting visitors and passengers with a stress free journey through the airport.
+As from the summer of 2014, FODSA have also taken on the role of Airport Ambassadors – welcoming and assisting passengers, visitors and guests with a stress free and as pleasant a journey through the airport as possible.

 How do we do this